-For each access type, there is a null access value designating no entity at all.
+For each access type, there is a null access value designating no entity at all, which can be obtained by converting the literal null to the access type.
 The null value of an access type is the default initial value of the type.
-Other values of an access type are obtained by evaluating an attribute_reference for the Access or Unchecked_Access attribute of an aliased view of an object or non-intrinsic subprogram, or, in the case of an access-to-object type, an allocator, which returns an access value designating a newly created object (see 3.10.2).
+Other values of an access-to-object type are obtained by evaluating an allocator, which returns an access value designating a newly created object (see 3.10.2), or in the case of a general access-to-object type, evaluating an attribute_reference for the Access or Unchecked_Access attribute of an aliased view of an object.
+Other values of an access-to-subprogram type are obtained by evaluating an attribute_reference for the Access attribute of a non-intrinsic subprogram.